 Camera bag causing you back pain?
 You’re not alone.

-A week spent toting a camera and heavy lens around Tokyo with a messenger style camera bag this spring nearly crippled me.
+A week spent toting a camera and heavy lens around Tokyo with a messenger style camera bag a couple years ago nearly crippled me.
 This incident finally convinced me to take my back health seriously and prioritize utility over fashion.
 If you’re feeling back pain from your camera bag, I’m here to help.
 But first, you’re going to have to put down that trendy messenger camera bag.

 Messenger and tote style bags are popular, and have their uses, but they’re generally terrible at distributing weight.
 The straps create pressure points and cause an imbalance of weight on your spine.
 As you might have already experienced, this can wreak havoc on your back.
 So what’s the solution?

-If you can, consider switching out your DSLR for a mirrorless camera with a small prime lens that’s light and easy to carry on long days of exploring.
+If it’s practical for your uses, consider switching out your DSLR for a mirrorless camera with a small prime lens that’s light and easy to carry on long days of exploring.
 A super light camera will be comfortable to carry in nearly any bag, making it easier to stick with the bag of your choice.

 Since we know a smaller camera isn’t always in the cards, here’s the best camera bags to prevent back pain.

 English brand Billingham’s camera bags are famous for their quality and style, and their Rucksack 25 is no exception.
 This durable pack features adjustable compartments with thick padding all around, great organization for small accessories, waterproof canvas construction, and of course padded and adjustable ergonomic straps.